Friendy3/Friendy3/README.md

 - 👋 Hi, I’m @Friendy3
 - 👀 I’m interested in data science, automation and learning more about blockchain technology
-- 🌱 I’m currently learning more about python and blockchain development
+- 🌱 I’m currently learning more about python and blockchain dapp development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: twitter @Friendy3